graydon/sixbit/README.md

 partial.
 But they should handle a significant enough quantity of strings to make it worthwhile.

+### Usage Summary

+Encoding is done via the `EncodeSixbit` trait attached to `Iterator<char>`, so you can just do: `let enc = "hello".chars().encode_sixbit::<u64>()`.
+If there is a failure (say, the string spans pages or doesn't fit) you'll get back an `Err(EncodeError)` with details, otherwise `Ok(n)` where `n` is a `u64`.

+Decoding is a `DecodeSixbitIter` iterator implementing `Iterator<char>`, attached to the various packed types, allowing you to write `let s:String = someu64.decode_sixbit().collect()`, or any other pattern that takes an `Iterator<char>`.

+In several cases you will need to normalize or decompose "standard" unicode text before pushing it through these interfaces.
+For example, the Hangul page only has compatibility jamo, so you have to decompose standard Korean text to that form before encoding.
+Similarly the Halfwidth Kana are unlikely to be the characters standard Japanese text arrives in, and Devanagari strings with nuktas will need to be decomposed before mapping.
+This crate does none of these tasks: it's a building block, not a complete solution.

 ### Code Pages

 Every packed string produced by this crate begins with a small tag